mesopelagique/PseudoProtocol/README.md

 [![build](https://github.com/mesopelagique/PseudoProtocol/actions/workflows/build.yml/badge.svg)](https://github.com/mesopelagique/PseudoProtocol/actions/workflows/build.yml)
 [![discord][discord-shield]][discord-url]

-The aim of this project is to simulate [Protocol](https://en.wikipedia.org/wiki/Protocol_(object-oriented_programming)) with runtime check.
+The aim of this project is to simulate [Protocol](https://en.wikipedia.org/wiki/Protocol_(object-oriented_programming)).

+> The check is at runtime and not at compilation time, too bad.

 ## Create a protocol